Drakaniia/PyDevToolkit-MagicCLI/README.md

 # 3. Reload your shell
 source ~/.bashrc  # or ~/.zshrc

-# 4. Start using it anywhere!
+# 4. Start using it anywhere
 magic
 ```